 HDIRS has implemented information security safeguards to protect your PHI in the DIR from unauthorized collection, use, disclosure, and retention.
 Key safeguards include, but are not limited to:

 - Access controls on HDIRS information management systems (electronic and hard copy) to ensure that access to your PHI by employees and third-party service providers has been appropriately limited.

-- Data protection measures, including protection (e.g., encryption) of your PHI when transmitted between HDIRS, the hospitals, the independent health facilities, and third parties.
+- Data protection measures, including protection (e.g., encryption) of your PHI when transmitted among HDIRS, hospitals, independent health facilities, and third parties.